Absolutely everything you need to know (and plan for) before attempting the Valbona Theth hike in northern Albania.

 These three guesthouses are clean, comfortable, and managed by excellent hosts who can help you handle the logistics of the Valbona Theth hike.

 Shkoder: Sweet Living Apartment.
-An awesome self-contained apartment in the city centre.
+An awesome self-contained apartment in the city centre with bicycles available for rent.

 Valbona: Guesthouse Mehmeti.
 Spotlessly clean, huge meals, serene location.
 Staff speak English and can organise a car transfer to the Theth trailhead.